Structural Diffing & Sync Engines › Structural Mismatch Detection

 is_match: bool

-delta_details: Dict[str, Any] = field(default_factory=dict)
+delta_details: dict[str, Any] = field(default_factory=dict)

-severity: str = "INFO" # INFO, WARNING, CRITICAL
+severity: str = "INFO" # INFO | WARNING | CRITICAL

 class StructuralValidator:

-def __init__(self, max_memory_mb: int = 256, hash_algorithm: str = "sha256"):
+def __init__(self, max_memory_mb: int = 256, hash_algorithm: str = "sha256") -> None:

 self.max_memory_mb = max_memory_mb